Print Options

 Courses in the Executive MBA program are taught by full-time members of the faculty.
 Most courses are cohorted but students are offered elective courses in finance, marketing, strategy, and entrepreneurship for students interested in deepening their knowledge in areas of particular relevance to their careers.

-The Master in Management (MM) Program
+Master in Management (MiM) Program

 The Master in Management Program is for high-achieving recent college graduates who are curious about the world of business and search for a master’s degree in management.
 The program offers a core business curriculum rooted in the fundamentals of business, along with a set of electives that allow students to build specialized skills.

-The 10 month MM Program will consist of five core courses, four classes in an area of specialization, and one elective drawn from a variety of Booth courses.
+The 10 month MiM Program will consist of five core courses and five electives, with the option for four elective classes in an area of specialization.
+The electives are drawn from a variety of Booth courses.
 Master of Management courses in economics, management, data analytics, decision-making, and accounting provide core skills, while electives allow for tailoring in finance, strategic management, analytics, marketing, or entrepreneurship.
-Students will also participate in Boothcamp, prior to the start of Autumn Quarter, which includes both academic activities and professional development opportunities to prepare both students both for the program and their career post-graduation.
+Students will also participate in BoothCamp, prior to the start of Autumn Quarter, which includes both academic activities and professional development opportunities to prepare both students both for the program and their career post-graduation.

 Information about the program and application materials are available online.

-The PhD Program
+PhD Program

 The PhD Program is an integral part of Chicago Booth.
 The school began the first PhD program in business in the United States in 1920 and awarded its first PhD degree in 1922.
 Since then, more than eight hundred degrees have been granted.